nbedos/cistern/man.md

 #    CI pipelines (GitLab, AppVeyor, CircleCI, Travis and Azure
 #    Devops are CI providers)
 #
-# citop requires credentials for at least one source provider and
+# cistern requires credentials for at least one source provider and
 # one CI provider to run.
 Feel free to remove sections below
 # as long as this rule is met.
 #